markusmoenig/SignedLua/README.md

 local pos = vec3(bbox.center.x + (bbox.right - bbox.center.x) / 2, bbox.center.y, bbox.center.z)
 local size = vec3(bbox.right - bbox.center.x, bbox.size.y, bbox.size.z)

-local obj = command:newObject("Sphere", bbox:new(pos, size, vec3(0, 0, 0)))
+local obj = command:newObject("Sphere", bbox:new(pos, size))
 obj:execute(0, { radius: 1.5 })
 ```

-This models tbhe Sphere object in the right half of the global bounding box.
+This models the Sphere object in the right half of the global bounding box.
 We create the bounding box and pass it to the newObject() function of the command class.

 We then execute the object with the material index and the options we want to pass.